gem-pasteur/macsyfinder/doc/source/modeler_guide/publish_package.rst

 Sharing your models
 ===================

 If you want to share your models you can create a :ref:`macsy-model package <model_package>` in your github repository.
 Several steps are needed to publish your model:

 1. Check the **validity** of your package with the ``macsydata check`` command.
    You have to run it from within the folder containing your package files.
    It will report:

-   * everything is clear: `macsydata` displays the next step totake to publish the package
+   * everything is clear: `macsydata` displays the next step to take to publish the package

    * warning: it means that the package could be improved.

    It is better to fix it if you can, but you can also proceed to *Step 2*

    * error: the package is not ready to be published as is.
 You have to fix the errors before you go to *Step 2*.